Terradue/doc-tep-geohazards/source/tutorials/.ipynb_checkpoints/stemp-checkpoint.rst

         :width: 750px
         :align: center

 3. Visualize single EO data by clicking on “show/hide layer”.
 The selected input data is displayed.
-An example is the S-2 data of 21st Juny 2022.
-Remind: search data without clouds.
+An example is the S-2 data of 11th February 2022.
+Remind: search data with low/no clouds in the "Advanced search form" on the left panel.

 .. figure:: assets/tuto_stemp_5_s2.png
 	:figclass: align-center